-There's one big important thing about Deep Stops that entry level and many recreational divers need to note.
-Deep Stops don't need to be considered in a plan until you're diving to a depth of 65.5 feet (20 meters) or greater.
+Before I go any further, there's one important thing about Deep Stops that entry level and some recreational divers need to understand.
+Deep Stops do not need to be considered in a dive plan until you're diving to a depth of 65.5 feet (20 meters) or greater.

 The history behind the Deep Stop

 In the 1980s, an ichthyologist (someone who studies fish) named Richard Pyle often made deep reef dives in search of fish species to collect.
 His dives were to depths of between 180 and 220 feet (50 and 70 meters).

 Over time, Pyle began to notice that at times after a deep dive he felt post-dive fatigue, and at other times he felt quite normal.
 Pyle reviewed his dive profile and realized he always felt better after a dive where he'd caught fish specimens.
 During these dives, he made a stop during his ascent to deflate the swim bladders of the fish.

 After dives where he hadn’t caught any fish, Pyle didn't need to stop to deflate the swim bladders so ascended directly to the first mandatory decompression stop before stopping.
 It was after these dives that he felt fatigue symptoms once back on the surface.
 Pyle started including a brief stop halfway to the surface on all his deep dives, whether he'd caught fish or not.

 This stop was well below the normal decompression stops mandated by conventional dive algorithms at the time.

 In 1989 Pyle received some justification on his findings when he found that his pattern of ascent was very similar to that of Dr. David Yount's Varying Permeability Model (VPM) of decompression calculations.